+Human beings abstract facts and reality through only one channel which is language [1] and this affects the way people perceive or think about the reality.
 Sign language is an avenue through which hearing-impaired people communicate.
-Sign language uses gesture instead of speech to convey messages and meaning [7].
+Sign language uses gesture instead of speech to convey messages and meaning [2].
 The design of the gesture recognition system has become an important part of everyday life among the deaf people and their quality is of primary importance for numerous applications.
 The movement of part of the body especially the hand or the head in a view to express an idea or meaning mostly refers to gesture.
 Gesture can originate from any bodily motion or state but usually from the face and hand.
 This study developed a gesture recognition system for Yorùbá numerals.
 This is with the view to make the computer understand hand gesture demonstration and develop a user-friendly system for communication flow between hearing and hearing impaired people.
 There are multitudes of sign language in the African continent which evolved outside the context of the deaf educational system.
 These include Yorùbá sign language (YSL), Hausa sign language and other indigenous sign languages.
+Yorubá language is one of the languages in Nigeria that faces endangerment due to its fading popularities.
+It is spoken by the Benue-Congo phylum of African language and also by about 30 million Yorubá speakers in Nigeria [3].
+It is formally used in primary and secondary schools for instruction and curriculum subject [1] except in hearing impaired schools where it has no recognition.
 YSL is known to be an indigenous sign language found in the community of deaf people in Yorùbá speaking area of Southwestern Nigeria.

-The speaking of fluent Yorùbá language requires a large amount of gesture demonstration [8] while communicating, this allows minimal communication between the deaf and the hearing.
-YSL incorporates many Yorùbá gestural signs and many mouthing of Yorùbá words [8].
+The speaking of fluent Yorùbá language requires a large amount of gesture demonstration [4] while communicating, this allows minimal communication between the deaf and the hearing.
+YSL incorporates many Yorùbá gestural signs and many mouthing of Yorùbá words [4].
 This sign language is yet to be incorporated into the deaf education system and therefore depriving the deaf people the opportunity to learn Yorùbá language.
 This act has restricted the students to a certain language in their educational system.
-Also, most of the work in sign language has focused on the recognition of American Sign Language (ASL) because of its widespread use and thus less complexity is required [7].
+Also, most of the work in sign language has focused on the recognition of American Sign Language (ASL) because of its widespread use and thus less complexity is required [2].
+The need to salvage the loss of the Yorùbá language lies in its awareness among deaf schools where the popularity is at a minimal level.
 The YSL are more complex as it involves double hands and even foot in some cases.
 This study developed a gesture recognition system for Yorùbá numeral counting from 1 to 10.